Skip to main content

 cd rasa-faq/faq/Dockerfiles/faq/faq && rasa run -p 5005

-We set body request as JSON and set content.
+We set the body request as JSON and set the content.

-For bot configuration we only need three triggers
+For the bot configuration, you need three triggers:

-• Default it has checked Default, Default for unknown message
+• Default: This trigger should have Default and Default for unknown message checked.

-• Message received just message text with content {content_1}
+• Message received: This trigger should contain the message text with the content {content_1}.

-What if I want to define custom answers in Live Helper Chat directly?
+What if I Want to Define Custom Answers Directly in Live Helper Chat?

-Simples solution would be just as answer define keywords which afterwards ou can use in lhc bot.
+A simple solution would be to define keywords as answers, which you can then use in the LHC bot.

 utter_chitchat/ask_weather: